anuragvohraec/state-them/README.md

 # Release Note

+## 1.0.4
+1. Default value of for StateMachineWidget constructor.
+Now no more required to define constructor, if there is no super call.

 ## 1.0.3
 1. Bug fixed: While create static list of applicable nodes, one muts not go down the custom elements and inside its children.